richard-hajek/environment-overseer/README.md

 # Environment Overseer

 This small Python script allows one to control their environment.
-It uses user-defined enable and disable scripts and internal timer to run these scripts as per user specification.
+It uses user-defined enable and disable scripts and internal timer to run these scripts.

 ## Examples

 * [X] Limit internet to x hours a day
 * [X] Limit Steam to y hours a day
-* [X] Limit YouTube to z hours a day
+* [X] Limit YouTube to z hours a week
-* [X] And much more

 ## Usage

-`overseer`: Start main daemon of the app.
+`overseer`: Start main daemon of the app
 `overseer -e <activity>`: Enables an activity
 `overseer -d <activity>`: Disables an activity
 `overseer -r`: Resets the time intervals for all activities